zhixingheyi-tian/OAP/docs/Developer-Guide.md

 		Add the get and set method for the changed protected variable.

 ```
 You need to check if OAP's modified sources codes conflict with your customized Spark.
-If conflicts exist, you need to merge these codes and recompile Spark packages.
+If conflicts exist, you need to merge these codes and [rebuild](https://spark.apache.org/docs/latest/building-spark.html) Spark packages.

 ## Some patches to improve performance